Valerie AliskiFood Consultation and Training CoordinatorFoodborne Illness Prevention Programvalerie.email@example.com

 We are Oregon Public Health Division's technical, scientific and educational public health professionals.
 We identify, assess and report on threats to human health from exposure to environmental and occupational hazards, and advise the people and communities of Oregon to best understand potential risks where they live, work and play in order to remain healthy and safe.

-Research & Education Services is part of the Center for Health Protection.
+The Environmental Public Health Section is part of the Center for Health Protection.

 We monitor and track reportable environmental illnesses and occupational injuries and diseases and provide information and education to the public and health care providers on ways to reduce and prevent environmental health risks.